zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

-they prepare problems later to see , and then asked the hidden and hidden [rationality], those questions were talked about and answered by Worldman for explaining reasons, and nearly abandoned those who became worldly [disciples], when Worldom was there that “Ehui” Glorious.
+they prepare problems later to see , and then asked the hidden and hidden [rationality], those questions were talked about and answered by Worldman for explaining reasons, and nearly abandoned those who became worldly [disciples], when Worldom was there that "Ehui" Glorious.
 Worldhotel so with eyes as an eye.

 Worldhotel such a Buddha eye as an eye?
 Worldly observes the world with the Buddha's eye, seeing less dirt, much dirt; the lagan, blunt root; the deeds of